 Under 19 Riders

 In support of youth cycling development, we are pleased to offer subsidized registration for all riders age 18 & under for all distances.
-Pricing will be adjusted during registration and you'll be required to answer additional questions during registration.
+Pricing will be adjusted to $25 for all distances during registration and you'll be required to answer additional questions during registration.
+This excludes the kids ride, which is free!

 Youth riders can choose the distance of their choice, but must abide by the following:

-- Pre-approval required.
-Email firstname.lastname@example.org if you are 18 or under and wish to ride the 160km.
+- Pre-approval form required.
+Fill & sign form, send it to firstname.lastname@example.org if you are 18 or under and wish to ride the 160km.

 140km, 100km, 60km: